deeprjs/deepr/README.md

 ### Subscriptions

 We don't believe that subscriptions should be included in the core specifications of Deepr.
-We acknowledge it is an important feature though, and it might come later as an extension.
+We acknowledge it is an important feature though, and it might come later in the form of an extension.

 ## Implementation